Short Sale Hardship Letters and Affidavits

 In a "short sale," homeowners sell their property for less than the total balance remaining on their mortgage loan.
 The lender agrees to accept the sale proceeds and release the mortgage lien from the home.
 The proceeds from the sale pay off a portion of the loan balance.
 Short sales are one way for borrowers to avoid foreclosure.

-When applying for a short sale or another loss mitigation option, like a loan modification, your lender might ask you to write a hardship letter or fill out a hardship affidavit.
+When applying for a short sale (or another loss mitigation option, like a loan modification), your lender might ask you to write a hardship letter or fill out a hardship affidavit.

 What Is a Hardship for Loss Mitigation Purposes?

-A "hardship" is a circumstance that's beyond your control that resulted in a situation where you can't afford to make the required mortgage payments.
-Hardships that usually quality for short sale consideration often include:
+A "hardship" is a circumstance beyond your control that results in a situation where you can't afford to make the required mortgage payments.

 • job loss